Information and Endorsement

 Medical schools need human bodies to contribute to the education of medical doctors and other health professionals, and for scientific research.
-This is not a subject with which all are comfortable, but the Malta Humanist Association agrees that arranging to donate one’s body ensures it remains of use to others after one’s death, and is a generous and invaluable gift to society.
+This is not a subject with which all are comfortable, but Humanists Malta agrees that arranging to donate one’s body ensures it remains of use to others after one’s death, and is a generous and invaluable gift to society.

-The University of Malta is always in need of suitable human bodies for education and research, and the Malta Humanist Association would strongly encourage everyone to register as a body donor.
-The procedure is simple: if you can, visit the University’s webpage https://www.um.edu.mt/ms/anatomy/bequest.
-Alternatively contact the Department of Anatomy on 2340 3289 or email [email protected].
+There are now two medical schools in Malta in need of suitable human bodies for education and research, and Humanists Malta would strongly encourage everyone to register as a body donor.
+In both cases the procedure is simple:

-The Department is committed to treating donors, and subsequently their families, speedily and with respect.
-There are a few restrictions relating to acceptance of bodies (such as timing, or certain diseases or procedures) which the Department will explain to you.
+– For both universities, there are a few restrictions relating to acceptance of bodies (such as timing, or certain diseases or procedures) which they will explain to you.